svbnbyrk/wallet/README.md

     HTTP < usecase
 ```

 Controller and Database are in the outer layer.
 They know nothing about each other.
 These two layers use `usecase` (business logic) to comminicate.
+The business rules are not bound to the database.

 #### Wallet Service DB Diagram